AlphaWallet/Web3E/README.md

 <img align="right" src="https://raw.githubusercontent.com/JamesSmartCell/Release-Test/master/Web3-Esmall.png">

-## Version 0.9
+## Version 1.02

-Web3E is a functional but still in development Web3 framework for Embedded devices running Arduino.
+Web3E is a fully functional Web3 framework for Embedded devices running Arduino.
 Tested mainly on ESP32 and working on ESP8266.
 Also included is a rapid development DApp injector to convert your embedded server into a fully integrated Ethereum DApp.

 Starting from a simple requirement - write a DApp capable of running on an ESP32 which can serve as a security door entry system.
 Some brave attempts can be found in scattered repos but ultimately even the best are just dapp veneers or have ingeneous and clunky hand-rolled communication systems like the Arduino wallet attempts.

 What is required is a method to write simple, fully embedded DApps which give you a zero infrastucture and total security solution.
 It is possible that as Ethereum runs natively on embedded devices a new revolution in the blockchain saga will begin.
 Now you have the ability to write a fully embedded DApp that gives you the seurity and flexibility of Ethereum in an embedded device.

+## New Features

+- uint256 class added to correctly handle Ethereum types.
+- usability methods added for converting between doubles and Wei values.
+- usability methods added for displaying Wei values as doubles.
+- random number generation uses Mersenne Twister.
+- memory usage improved.

+## Features

+- Web3E now has a streamlined [TokenScript](https://tokenscript.org) interface for smooth integration with AlphaWallet, and other TokenScript powered wallet.
 - Web3E has a Ready-to-Go DApp injection system that turns any device hosted site instantly into an Ethereum DApp with ECDSA crypto!
 - Cryptography has been overhauled to use a cut-down version of Trezor Wallet's heavily optimised and production proven library.
 - Transaction system is fully optimised and has been tested on ERC20 and ERC875 contracts.